connexcs/docs/docs/apps/architecture/scriptforge-guides/classs5/asr-tts-llm.md

     // Set up an event listener for transcription events ctx.on('transcription', async text => {
-        // Log the transcribed text to the console console.log('ScriptForge Transcription:', text);

         // Stop transcription temporarily to process the current input await ctx.transcribeStop();